juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ### Hierarchy Context

-The `HierarchyDependencyContext` is exactly the same as the [scene context](#scene-context) except it only operates on itself and any child GameObjects instead of the whole scene.
+The `HierarchyDependencyContext` is exactly the same as the [scene context](#scene-context) except it only operates on itself and any child GameObjects rather than the whole scene.

-**Note**: the `HierarchyDependencyContext` also has a low script execution order value, but slightly higher than the one from `SceneDependencyContext`.
+### Order of Events

+Both the `SceneDependencyContext` and `HierarchyDependencyContext` are components to be placed on GameObjects and have a very low script execution order value set, where the `SceneDependencyContext` is set to work before `HierarchyDependencyContext`.
+This works in tandem with the `GlobalDependencyContext` and is also the reason why the former two perform their work in `Start` rather than `Awake`.

+Whenever a scene is loaded, the very first thing that happens is the `Awake` phase of all active objects in the scene.
+Next, Unity's scene manager notifies interested parties (among which is the `GlobalDependencyContext`), that the scene is ready, for which it will inject its resources to the objects found in this scene.
+Next, the `Start` phase is initiated, where the `SceneDependencyContext` and `HierarchyDependencyContext` can inject their resources when enabled to do so, before any other object performs their `Start`.

+This has the benefit that objects will have their resources injected in a top-down way, where more globally defined resources are injected first, and if a duplicate registration exists in a context that is more local to the object, it gets overridden.

 ## Custom Dependency Injection

 When a situation arises in which above outlined contexts do not fit the circumstances, it's possible to start the injection process yourself.
 All you need is a container with bindings and a target (or targets) to be injected.
+This is done using the static `DependencyInjector` class.

 ```cs
 // Inject the bindings found in the container into the target.